 Sambawan Island is located in between Biliran Island and Maripipi Island in Region 8.
-It is famous for it gorgeous island landscape seen on top of the small hill of Sambawan.
+It is famous for its gorgeous island landscape seen on top of the small hill of Sambawan.

-The island is not only good for great shots but for swimming and snorkelling as well.
+The island is not only good for great shots but swimming and snorkeling as well.
 There are several water activities that you can enjoy.
 Plus you can enjoy overnight camping here too.

 On the second day, we went to Kalanggaman Island in Palompon, Leyte..
-The travel time by van was around 3 hours from Bliran
+The travel time by van was around 3 hours from Biliran

-The sunrise was also lovely and gave us the opportunity to take some gorgeous photos.
+The sunrise was also lovely and allowed us to take some gorgeous photos.

-Our early departure from the island did strengthened my resolve to return here again to enjoy the water and its gorgeous long stretch of sandbar that Kalanggaman Island is famous for.
+Our early departure from the island did strengthen my resolve to return here again to enjoy the water and its gorgeous long stretch of sandbar that Kalanggaman Island is famous for.

 In and Around Cebu